 - How much instructional time is spent building students' writing skills over the course of the school year? - How frequently do students engage in evidence-based writing requiring them to draw evidence directly from texts?
 What kinds of writing are used with opportunities that support integrating reading as well?
-There should be minimal use of decontextualized prompts that ask students to detail personal experiences or opinions or prompts that ask students to go beyond the text. - Are writing opportunities (and instruction) embedded in every day's curriculum, or are they stand-alone, decontextualized activities and exercises? - How much instructional support is available for teachers to guide students' understanding of developing ideas, as well as integrating evidence from texts and other sources? - Do writing tasks and projects increase in rigor over time? - Are writing tasks, prompts, and projects varied over the course of the year or are they repeated?
+There should be minimal use of decontextualized prompts that ask students to detail personal experiences or opinions or prompts that ask students to go beyond the text. - Are writing opportunities (and instruction) embedded in daily curriculum, or are they stand-alone, decontextualized activities and exercises? - How much instructional support is available for teachers to guide students' understanding of developing ideas, building components of structured writing (e.g., paragraphs, introductions, conclusions, etc.) as well as integrating evidence from texts and other sources? - Do materials support opportunities for students to revise and build on new learnings? - Do writing tasks and projects increase in rigor over time? - Are writing tasks, prompts, and projects varied over the course of the year or are they repeated?

-Scoring: Materials can only score a 0, 2, 4.0 points: Does Not Meet Expectations
+0 points: Does Not Meet Expectations

 Materials DO NOT meet ANY of the

-requirements of this indicator.2 points: Partially Meets Expectations

-Materials DO NOT meet ALL of the

-requirements of this indicator.4 points: Meets Expectations

-Materials meet ALL of the

 requirements of this indicator.

+2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

-- Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence. - Writing opportunities are focused around students' careful analysis and claims developed from reading closely and working with evidence from texts and sources. - Materials provide opportunities that build students' writing skills over the course of the school year.
+- Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence. - Writing opportunities are focused around students' analyses and claims developed from reading closely and working with texts and sources to provide supporting evidence.